UnityJS/UReact/README.md

 - Modify the `UI.Text` component properties `text` to `"My Level is {{level+1}}"`

-- Or and the `UnityMVVM.View` component
+- Or add the `UnityMVVM.View` component
   - Bind the data you need under the current GameObject
   - Input value `'"My Level is "+(level+1)'`